ncatlab/nlab-content/pages/5/9/1/2/2195/content.md

 =--

-We have the following distributional generalization of property (eq:FourierTransformInterchangesPointwiseProductWithConvolution) from prop. \ref{BasicPropertiesOfFourierTransformOverCartesianSpaces}:
+We have the following distributional generalization of the basic property (eq:FourierTransformInterchangesPointwiseProductWithConvolution) from prop. \ref{BasicPropertiesOfFourierTransformOverCartesianSpaces}:

 +-- {: .num_prop #FourierTransformOfDistributionsInterchangesConvolutionOfDistributionsWithPointwiseProduct}
 ###### Proposition